budgie1984/EmployeeDatabase/README.md

 # EmployeeDatabase
-Programs interacts with a MySQL database EmployeeTable to modify the contents java jdbc connector required to connect to database
+Programs interacts with a MySQL database EmployeeTable to modify the contents, java jdbc connector required to connect to database